Gignite/the-cure/README.md

 ?>
 ```

-We grab the user mapper.
+We grab the user mapper, this will be used for creating a new
+user model as well as storing it later.

 ``` php
 <?php